JuditChang/Vending-Machine/README.md

 # Vending-Machine
-vending machine with 5 products and option for canceling the transaction
+Vending machine with 5 products and option for canceling the transaction.